bristolapproach/to-fro/README.md

 The styles and scripts of the app are build with [ParcelJS](https://parceljs.org/) from the sources in `api/assets/src`.
 The files are compiled to the `api/assets/static` folder to match [Django's conventions for static folders](https://docs.djangoproject.com/en/3.0/howto/static-files/#configuring-static-files).

 The build happens at container startup so you shouldn't have anything to do if you're just editing backend code.
-If you need to edit the styles or scripts for the app, you'll need to have [NodeJS installed (12.X)](https://nodejs.org/en/).
-You can then run the following to rebuild the files when you change them in the `api/assets/src` folder:
+For development, you can run `npm run dev` inside the Django container to monitor your files and rebuild on change:

-    (cd api && npm run dev)
+    docker exec -it tofro-django npm run dev

-If the command complains about missing modules, check that you have a `node_modules` folder at the root of the project.
-If it's missing, run the following command to install the NodeJS modules (from the `api` folder again):

-    (cd api && npm install)
+Equally, you can run `npm install` to install new modules from inside the Django container too:

+    docker exec -it tofro-django npm install